BCL-FOSS/netsumap/README.md

 ### What is this?
 Quart app leveraging a neural network (NN) to identify patterns of an attack in LAN, WAN & cloud environments.
 Predicitons are used to automate security breach responses within REST API enabled network infrastructure.

-A single core-node manages deployed net-scanners, which periodically send relevant traffic metadata gathered from specified ports back to the core for preprocessing and inference.
+A single core-node manages deployed probes, which periodically send relevant traffic metadata gathered from specified interfaces back to the core for preprocessing and inference.

 Model training data captured from:
 - Honey pot(s) hosted & managed by Baugh Consulting & Lab L.L.C.